38th Annual Enchanted Circle

 Mass start at 8:00 a.m. in front of the Red River Conference Center at Brandenburg Park, Main Street in Red River.
 Medical assistance and SAG wagons are available.
-Extra t-shirts will be on sale on Saturday after the race.
+Extra jerseys will be on sale on Sunday after the race.
 Cook-out in Park following race.
 SAG wagons and rest stops are for registered riders only.
 All participants must register and sign the waiver/release form before any tour packets will be released.
 Tour packets include the rider’s number and course information and will be available for pick-up starting on Friday, September 5 at 10:00 a.m.
 If you cannot make the race and still want to receive your jersey, please have someone pick up your jersey or send $6 for postage.

 If you are planning on doing only the 25 or 50 mile ride to

 Sag Wagons will be on the course throughout the tour.
 They contain tools for repairs, first aid supplies and also carry water.
 If help is needed, flag down a Sag Wagon.
 If a medical emergency exists, get help by calling the

 SAFETY TIPS – PLEASE TAKE NOTICE